Guðlaugur Friðþórsson: Sequence of events

-Testing
+Reasons for survival

+Guðlaugur weighed about 125kg with a subcutaneous layer of fat 1 in thick around his abdomen which helped insulate him against the cold and provide energy for the swim.
 In autumn 1985, Jóhann Axelsson, head of Department of Physiology at the University of Iceland in Reykjavík, who had included Guðlaugur in an ongoing study about hypothermia, took Guðlaugur to London to see William Keatinge of the Physiology Department of the London Hospital Medical College and an expert in hypothermia.
 Together, they demonstrated that the 23-year old, 125 kg Icelander had phenomenal resistance to cold.